Dan0sz/host-analytics-locally/readme.txt

 N/A

 == Changelog ==

+= 1.35 - New Features =
+This update features the much requested Anonymize IP, which is now added to the options panel.
+Besides that I optimized the code a bit, removing about 5 lines of code.

 = 1.32 - New Features =
 Added option to change the enqueue order of the tracking code.
 That way the user can decide the priority of the tracking code.